 - Structure of plant proteins

 Nearly two-thirds of plant-based meat analogues use soy or wheat.
 Soy is the most-used plant protein due to its availability, comparable digestibility to meat, and similar properties.
-Wheat gluten is often used, while barley, oats, and rice often feature in plant-based meat analogues.
+Wheat gluten is often used, while barley, oats, and rice often features in plant-based meat analogues.
 Cereal proteins are less digestible and have fewer amino acids.
 More recently, proteins from garbanzo beans, lentils, lupines, mung beans, yellow split peas, and other legumes have featured as ingredients in these analogues, though legumes require more processing.
 Additionally, oilseeds like canola and rapeseed are utilized as a protein source.

-Fats or oils
+Fats or Oils

-The high content of saturated fat in coconut oil has made it an important component in plant-based meat.
+The high content of saturated fat in coconut oil has made it an important component of plant-based meat.
 Analogues utilizing it, however, currently have to deal with price fluctuations, limited processing capabilities, and unpredictable supply chains.
 Because of this, many producers have been exploring other options.
 Due to current events in sunflower-producing regions, supply chains for sunflower oil are also an issue, though this is likely only a short-term problem.

-When consumers buy plant-based meat analogues, taste is one of the first things to draw or repulse them.
+When consumers buy plant-based meat analogues, the taste is one of the first things to draw or repulse them.
 Seasonings, spices, yeast extracts and other substances that introduce flavor are added to achieve a meat-like flavor.

 The look of an analogue is a significant factor in a consumer’s purchasing decisions.
 Before cooking, an analogue made to mimic raw beef should be bright red, whereas analogues for chicken or pork should be pinkish in hue.
-To match coloration of these meats involves vegetable products like tomato paste, carrot juice or beetroot juice.
+To match the coloration of these meats involves vegetable products like tomato paste, carrot juice or beetroot juice.
 When cooked, chemical reactions should then turn plant-based meat analogues a brownish shade.